 Development of a new surfacing material - TS2010

 In 2010, Transport Scotland published a specification for a new road surfacing material, known as TS2010.
 The development of the specification was led by a technical team within Transport Scotland following a period of extended research.
 The Transport Scotland Pavement Forum acted as a vital sounding board by providing peer review and challenge to this process and continues to do so under an arrangement of continuous review.

 TS2010 Specification and Guidance

 TS2010 is more durable than traditional thin surfacing materials and is therefore Transport Scotland’s surfacing material of choice.
-TS2010 has been used on several major construction projects, including on the M90 approach road to the Forth bridges.
-It will also be laid on the new Queensferry Crossing.
-Results from the Scottish Inspection Panel indicate that the material is performing as expected and is on track to achieve a service life of at least double that of comparable materials used elsewhere.
+TS2010 has been used on several major construction projects, including on the new approach roads to the Forth bridges and on the Queensferry Crossing.
+Results from the Scottish Inspection Panel indicate that the material is performing as expected and is on track to achieve a service life of around double that of previously used materials.